cloudfoundry-attic/cf-docs/source/docs/using/deploying-apps/jvm/grails-getting-started.html.md

 | Done creating WAR target/hello-world-0.1.war
 </pre>

 After running this command, a war file sould be created at the location shown in the output.
-Making sure you are logged in to Cloud Foundry, you can deploy the application using the `vmc` command and specifying the path to the war file using the `--path` option.
+Making sure you are logged in to Cloud Foundry, you can deploy the application using the `cf` command and specifying the path to the war file using the `--path` option.

 <pre class="terminal">
-$ vmc push --path=target/hello-world-0.1.war
+$ cf push --path=target/hello-world-0.1.war
 Name> grails-hello-world

 Instances> 1